 Add the curd mixture to the prebaked Pastry Tart Case.
 Spread the mixture evenly.
 Add a dusting of grated Nutmeg on the surface.

-Bake in the centre of the oven for 25 – 30 mins or until the filling is just set.
+Bake the tart in the centre of the oven for 25 – 30 mins or until the filling is just set.

-Leave in the tin to cool completely before slicing.
+Leave in the tin to cool completely allowing the filling has set firmly before slicing.

 Keen to Bake More?Subscribe to my newsletter.
 Follow me on Facebook, Instagram and Pinterest.
 You are also welcome to join my Facebook Baking Community group where members share images of all their lovely bakes to inspire and support each other with any baking issues.
 If you make this recipe, please leave a comment with a rating, to let me know how you got on.

 - 8 inch loose bottomed tart tin

 Ingredients - Imperial /oz are approx weights which are calculated by a 3rd party app

 - 100 g unsalted butter very cold and cut into cubes

 - 400 g natural cottage cheese or fresh curd